 Now, how do your fur babies deal with the summer heat?
 Sunny days last a good season, so be sure to keep your dog cool during the summer months.
 As temperatures rise, pups can suffer from heat stroke.
 Prevent overheating with these pet products designed to keep your dog cool.

 - Extreme thirst

 How to Keep Dogs Cool During Summer

 I'm extremely allergic to cats, but that doesn't stop me from feeding the neighborhood feral cat.
 I feel bad thinking about how warm her water bowl must be until I get home from work.
-Elsie is going to have cold drinking water all day now!
+Elsie is going to have cold drinking water all day now.
 No more melted ice cubes that just turn into warm water.

 4. Dog Pool

 Dog's like to swim, too!
 If you live near a river, your pup has probably developed a love for cool water.
 Your water fur baby can continue the love at home and cool off in their very own dog pool.
-It also doubles as a kiddie pool, since it's only a foot deep.
+It also doubles as a kiddie pool since it's only a foot deep.